bordumb/radicle-grants/docs/grants_proposal_discussion.md

 ### Compensation

-All committee members, including the Grant Lead, will all be paid at a rate of $150/hour of work.
+**All committee members, including the Grant Lead, will all be paid at a rate of $150/hour of work.**

-The rationale behind an hourly rate is that it creates the greatest opportunity for learning
+The rationale behind an hourly rate is that it creates the greatest opportunity for learning:
 * We will learn how much each committee member actually works
 * We will learn whether we need less or more committee members

-In either case above, an hourly rate is likely the best mechanism to not overpay, but also not underpay committee members
+In either case above, an hourly rate is likely the best mechanism to not overpay, but also not underpay committee members.

 The rationale behind the rate itself is that we want to make sure we can recruit Committee members who can contribute well behind simple operational tasks.
 For example, the types of people who can bring a high degree of domain expertise around governance, documentation/education, and recruiting for & management of software development.

+> Please refer to the discussion held in the [first Formal Review](https://radicle.community/t/formal-review-radicle-grants-program-v1/2548) of this proposal for more context on what led to this decision.

 This will be paid out in RAD, with the conversion being made based on the average spot price in the last 7 days of each month.
 The payment will be made at the end of each month.

-For example, if the average spot price were $15:1RAD at the end of the month and a committee member reported 10 hours of work for the month, they would receive 100RAD for the month (10 hours x 10 RAD, at $15:1RAD).
+> For example, if the average spot price were $15:1RAD at the end of the month and a committee member reported 10 hours of work for the month, they would receive 100RAD for the month (10 hours x 10 RAD, at $15:1RAD).

 Committee members must self-report their hours worked by uploading a log to RGP's repository, either on GitHub or Radicle Upstream.
 Committee members shall not be paid until they have logged their hours.